DalenW/DalenW.io/about.md

 My name is Dalen Ward.
 I'm currently studying Computer Science at Utah Valley University.
-Big fan Ruby on Rails, and right now most of my content will reflect that.
+Big fan of Ruby on Rails, and right now most of my content will reflect that.

 This replaced my old website, which was a super ugly and does not represent my skills.
 Currently I'm a fullstack developer, but my strength is backend development.